CouncilofLorien/counciloflorien.github.io/docs/cards/T/true-cold-drake.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Drake._ Two strikes.
-May also be played keyed to Numeriador, Forochel, Angmar, Gundabad, Grey Mountain Narrows, Withered Heath, and Iron Hills. <br>_"The helkaloki comprise the oldest strain of dragon, bred by Morgoth as the ultimate expression of violence incarnate."_ ***---&NoBreak;Kuduk Lore***
+May also be played keyed to Numeriador, Forochel, Angmar, Gundabad, Grey Mountain Narrows, Withered Heath, and Iron Hills. <br>_"The helkaloki comprise the oldest strain of dragon, bred by Morgoth as the ultimate expression of violence incarnate."_ ***---&#65279;Kuduk Lore***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【14/&ndash;】</div>